asw-athi/dashboard/README.md

 # dashboard
-I created a dashboard using Power BI from a customer service dataset
+I created a dashboard using Power BI from a customer call center dataset